Why MP is one of India’s top tiger states

 Wildlife experts say that MP has the potential to have more tigers and better quality wildlife tourism.
 To ensure that, the forest department needs more staff, including senior officials who are specialised in wildlife management.

-“In the last three years, several forest officers who are specialised in wildlife management have been kept out from field duty due to petty official/administrative reasons ,” said a senior MP forest officer.
-“If the state fails to maintain the institutional set up, then wildlife management will suffer.
+“In the last three years, several forest officers who are specialised in wildlife management have been kept out from field duty due to petty official/administrative reasons,” said a senior MP forest officer.
+“If the state fails to maintain the institutional setup, then wildlife management will suffer.
 The state must not lose out on its 65-year-old experience base.
 Unless you have proper HR in place, you can’t save the forests and wildlife”.
-The basic issue, said another senior officer, is to undertake institutional course correction at the decision-making level so that the state does not lose its USP and hard earned wildlife heritage of last six and a half decade.
+The basic issue, said another senior officer, is to undertake institutional course correction at the decision-making level so that the state does not lose its USP and hard-earned wildlife heritage of the last six and a half-decade.
 Importantly, he added, the state must restart sending forest officers, starting for ranger level, for wildlife training.

 In addition, it needs to first protect the main actor — the tiger — by more intensive foot patrolling and surveillance of the parks, conservation of not just core areas but also buffer areas and corridors (the state has one of the most fragmented tiger corridors), expanding the tiger base to the western parts of the state and making the local communities a stakeholder in the process.

 “While the tigers are safe in the protected areas, the strength of MP’s status as a top tiger state can be bolstered further if it ensures the safety of tigers in the buffer and wildlife corridors.
 Otherwise, parks are just big zoos,” said a wildlife scientist, who did not wish to be named.